CodeMotel/scraply/README.md

 	<li>Navigate to <code>Settings > Media</code> through the admin panel and set the thumbnail size to 600px by 600px and uncheck 'Crop Thumgnail...'.</li>
 </ul>

-After installation, your site should look like this:
+After a successful installation, your site should look like this:
 <img src="_demo/empty.png"/>